lemotdesign/one-click-hugo-cms/site/content/post/pre-purchase-termite-inspection-gold-coast.md

 1. The potential cost and aftermath of removing wall linings or fixtures might exceed the actual costs of termite repair.
 2. You could be buying a house with extensive hidden termite damage if you don't check.

-#### The Solution:
+#### The Solutions:

-1. Start with a time-honored technique: gently knock on the wall.
+1. Start with a time-honoured technique: gently knock on the wall with a closed fist.
 Listening for the tell-tale signs of crumbling termite residue can provide initial insights.
 2. Strategically insert a Borecsope' to check inside the wall cavities that doesn't cause significant damage.
 3. Use a Termatrac Motion Detection Device to confirm the presence of live termites.

+### Let it be your dream home

+In the end, when you're making such a significant commitment, you deserve to have all the facts at your fingertips.
+Entrust this task to seasoned experts, and ensure your dream home remains just that – a dream come true.